DSSG-Firebird/interactive-map/README.md

 #### Files included in this folder:
 * index.html - This is the main map page, including the HTML, CSS, and Javascript to run the map.
-* README - index.html - Explains how to use the index.html file
+* <a href="https://github.com/DSSG-Firebird/interactive-map/blob/master/Main%20Map%20Files/README_index.md">README_index.md</a> - Explains how to use the index.html file
 * SQL_query.php - This php file queries your SQL database to pull in information about the properties.
-* README - SQL_query.php - Explains how to use the SQL_query.php file
+* <a href="https://github.com/DSSG-Firebird/interactive-map/blob/master/Main%20Map%20Files/README_SQLquery.md">README_SQLquery.md</a> - Explains how to use the SQL_query.php file
 * NPU.json - This is the json file for the NPU overlays.
 * Battalions.json - This is the json file for the Battalion overlays.
 * council_districts.json - This is the json file for the Council District overlays.